 Daily sheen monitoring activities in the drainage ways and Dawson Cove were initiated on October 21, 2013, in accordance with the Sheen Monitoring and Maintenance Plan (EMES 2013), submitted to the ADEQ on October 18, 2013.
-One sheen sampling event was also conducted on November 4, 2013.
+Sheen sampling events were also conducted on November 4, 2013 and in January 2014.